nens/threedi-docs/source/d_problem_solving.rst

 - After downloading a recent result netcdf within the QGIS-plugin the following error occurs: "The selected result data is too old and no longer supported in this version of ThreediToolbox.
 Please recalculate the results with a newer version of threedicore or use the ThreediToolbox plugin for QGIS 2."
 This error might also occur when trying to download a NetCDF larger than 2GB.
 If this happens, try downloading it via the result email or adjust the model settings.

+- Wind shield factor is not taken into account during a simulation

 Frequently endured issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^